Midlands Funding to Become an Advanced Practitioner

 These are the general requirements of funding that need to be in place:

-• Before using commissioning funding, organisations should firstly consider utilising apprenticeship levy funding and accessing MSc ACP apprenticeship courses, which are now widely available at all universities across the Midlands region.
+• Before using commissioning funding, organisations should firstly consider utilising levy funding and accessing MSc advanced practice apprenticeship courses, which are now widely available at some universities across the Midlands region.

-• An Advanced Practitioner training post should be provided throughout the trainee’s education period.
+• An advanced practice training post will be provided throughout the trainee’s education period.

-• The employer should have in place a clear workforce development plan for the Advanced Practitioner role to demonstrate that it is one of the organisational priorities in line with their service requirements, so there is guaranteed employment in an Advanced Practitioner post on qualification by the sponsoring employer (or within the Training Hub area in the case of primary care).
+• The employer should have in place a clear workforce development plan for the advanced practice role to demonstrate that it is one of the organisational priorities in line with their service requirements, so there is guaranteed employment in an advanced practice post on qualification by the sponsoring employer or within the Training Hub area (in the case of primary care).

-• The employer commits to providing a suitable learning environment for the Advanced Practitioner trainees, in line with the requirements of the Health Education England Quality Framework.
+• The employer commits to providing a suitable learning environment for the advanced practice trainees, in line with the requirements of the NHS England’s Quality Framework

-• Sufficient study leave should be provided to enable timetabled attendance at university to avoid Advanced Practitioner trainees having to take either unpaid leave or annual leave for university days.
+• Sufficient study leave should be provided to enable timetabled attendance at university to avoid advanced practice trainees having to take either unpaid leave or annual leave for university days.

 ePortfolio Route